 - the higher vital, which deals with the more sophisticated emotions in the social realm, both positive like sympathy, compassion, sense of responsibility, or aesthetic sense, and negative ones like self-love, vanity, envy or guilt.

-The discussion will return to these three sub-planes in the context of further descriptions of the cakras.
+I will return to these three sub-planes in the context of the cakras.

 In the mind, one will find an entirely different type of consciousness than that of the vital.
 The mind, as such, is not interested in self-assertion, though the vital life force may enlist it for that purpose.
 It is the mind’s job to model reality, and then plan action on the basis of its model.
 The mind presents reality to itself, thinks about it, uses it to plan action, and expresses its mental constructions to itself and others.
 One can look at the nervous system—with which the mind tends to identify itself—as an incredibly complicated, multidimensional model-making machinery.

 How completely different mind and vital are can be easily illustrated by the difference between the digestive system and the brain.
-For instance, when the stomach tackles an apple, the apple is destroyed.
-The apple, in the process of digestion, is taken apart into its constituting molecules, which are subsequently used to provide energy and the raw materials that the animal who eats it can use to build and maintain its body.
+For instance, when the stomach tackles an apple, the apple is taken apart into its constituting molecules, which are subsequently used to provide energy and the raw materials that the animal who eats it can use to build and maintain its body.
 At the end of the digestive process, there is no trace of the apple, but the apple-eating animal is strengthened.
 When, on the other hand, the eyes tackle an apple, the apple remains what it is.
 The mind creates an image: a complex, multidimensional mental model of the apple, which the thinking creature can subsequently use to guide further action.

 Interestingly, the mind as it is found embodied in living creatures has undergone a disabling diminution that is quite similar to the degradation life underwent when it was first embodied in matter.
 Mind as it develops within living matter makes models of reality on the basis of the senses, memory, and whatever else it can press into service to this end.
 As constructed models, they can become better and better, but they will never reach absolute perfection.
 This is, according to Sri Aurobindo, a serious step down for mind, which at its best can function through intuitions it receives from planes of perfect, pre-existing knowledge (LD, p.
 803).
 Why true intuition, in the sense of ready-made, perfect knowledge, can be expected to exist, and how people can develop access to it is discussed in the chapters on Knowledge [INTERNAL REFS].

 Just as the fully developed manifestations of embodied life are many orders of magnitude more complex than those of inorganic matter, the brain, as a physical substrate for the mind’s activity in this evolving physical world, is many orders of magnitude more complex than any other biological structure.
-About the mind as it manifests in human beings, Sri Aurobindo writes in Letters on Yoga — I:
+About the mind as it manifests in human beings, Sri Aurobindo writes in his Letters on Yoga:

-The Mother (CWM–8, p.
-189) says about the dynamic, action-supporting aspect of the mind:
+The Mother says about the dynamic, action-supporting aspect of the mind:

 For the true role of the mind is the formation and organisation of action.
 The mind has a formative and organising power, and it is that which puts the different elements of inspiration in order, for action, for organising action.
 And if it would only confine itself to that role, receiving inspirations — whether from above or from the mystic center of the soul — and simply formulating the plan of action — in broad outline or in minute detail, for the smallest things of life or the great terrestrial organisations — it would amply fulfil its function.